ego/awesome-mojo/README.md

 <img src="img/gethostname.png" height="200" />

-## Mojo TCP Socket Server with PythonInterface
+## Mojo🔥TCP Socket Server with PythonInterface

 Let's do some things for a WEB with Mojo🔥.
 We do not have Internet access at playground.modular.com